Skip to content

 The Oak Creek expansion features an innovative cooling system and is among the most efficient coal-fired power systems in the world.

-Oak Creek’s 'boiler' buildings are 270 feet (82 meters) tall.
+Oak Creek’s ‘boiler’ buildings are 270 feet (82 meters) tall.
 A common chimney serving both units rises even higher, to 550 feet (168 meters).
+Numbers like that mean a lot of material to manage.
+During the project, crews:

 • Erected 31,000 tons of structural steel

-• Installed 230,000 feet (more than 70,000 meters) of large-bore pipe,
+• Installed 230,000 feet (more than 70,000 meters) of large-bore pipe

 • Laid nearly 7 million feet (2.1 million meters) of electrical cable

-Cleaner energy for the Great Lakes region
+Cleaner Energy for the Great Lakes Region

 The two-unit, 1,230-megawatt coal-fired power plant project includes nearly 12 miles (19 kilometers) of railroad, a deep-rock intake tunnel under Lake Michigan, and air and water pollution control systems.
 With operations marked by high efficiency and low emissions, Oak Creek provides large amounts of cleaner energy for the Great Lakes area.